cs01/termpair/README.md

 ```

 The URL printed contains a unique terminal ID and encryption key.
 You can share the URL with whoever you like. **Anyone who has it can access your terminal while the `termpair share` process is running,** so be sure you trust the person you are sharing the link with.

+By default, the process that is shared is a new process running the current shell, determined by the `$SHELL` evironment variable.

 The server multicasts terminal output to all browsers that connect to the session.